 To capture audio, I depend on rather inexpensive Blue Snowflake USB Microphone, which provides much better sound quality sound than the MacBooks' built-it mic.

-To record screen on my MacBook Pro, I am using QuickTime Player which comes with macOS.
+To record screen on my MacBook Pro, I used to use QuickTime Player which comes with macOS.
 The QuickTime has option to record any screen that is available in your system, including a beamer, which shows up in macOS as an external screen.
 Of course, it also allows to record voice from an external mic.
+However, even better approach is OBS Open Broadcaster Software.
+This is lovely free an open source, and multi-platform, package that turns your laptop into recording/broadcasting studio.
+On top of that it is fast and easy to use even though it has huge battery of configuration options.

 Below I provide a sample video (without voice) to show you how Keynote slides and Notability handwriting look like when recorded.